 - MagicPlan.
 Ready to dazzle your clients?
 MagicPlan enables you to create floor plans—from an uploaded photo, existing plan or one you draw—that help prospective buyers to better understand your listing's traffic flow and living space.
 You can also help your buyer clients figure out how they would place their existing furniture so they can better see themselves at home in a prospective new home.

 - BombBomb.
 Everyone knows email campaigns are an important part of managing your pipeline, but the lack of a personal touch can make it less effective than other forms of social media.
-Let’s face it, text emails aren’t as effective as they once were.
-Clients and prospects today receive so many emails each day, it’s nearly impossible to get noticed.
+Let's face it, text emails aren't as effective as they once were.
+Clients and prospects today receive so many emails each day, it's nearly impossible to get noticed.
 Enter BombBomb, the video email app.
 With BombBomb, you can make quick videos to send via email that will set you apart from other agents, improving successful lead generation and conversion.
+If you prefer to use a more sophisticated way of reaching out to your customers, you should consider omnichannel email marketing.

 - Expensify.
 As a business owner, you know the importance of keeping track of your mileage and deductible expenses throughout the year.
 But knowing you should be tracking these items and actually keeping track of them diligently are two different things.
 Expensify makes the task easy by putting all that tracking at your fingertips.
 Forget about having to comb through a bunch of receipts at the end of the month.
 Expensify will keep tabs on your receipts and other expenses, making it easy to itemize your deductions when tax time rolls around.